(133): Top 10 Kannywood Films of 2020

 The year 2020 is unlike any other in recent history.
 The COVID-19 pandemic has changed the world.
 We now have lockdown in countries; we also have to keep social distancing, wear a facemask, among other protocols.
 The virus batters the entertainment industries from Los Angeles to Lagos, Mumbai to Mombasa, Cairo to Kano, forcing several cinemas to shut down.
-Thus, shooting and showing film had to stop.
-Nevertheless, that boosts TV and video on demand (VoD) contents and opens a gate for new ‘genres’ of YouTube series and serials.
+Thus, shooting and showing films had to stop.
+Nevertheless, that boosts TV and video on demand (VoD) content and opens a gate for new ‘genres’ of YouTube series and serials.
 In northern Nigeria, these include Kwana Casa’in, Gidan Badamasi, Labarina, Izzar So, A Duniya, Na Ladidi, among many others.

 Kannywood began the year auspiciously with a box-office hit, Mati A Zazzau.
 Therefore, the audience expected to see many more similar or better films.
-Although producers made only a few (movies) eventually, these include the excellent, the good, the bad and the ugly.
+Although producers made only a few (movies) eventually, these include the excellent, the good, the bad, and the ugly.
 Evidently, the pandemic disrupted or ruined several plans in Kannywood, too.
 Anyway, the following are some I consider above their peers.
 Please note that the numbering is, in no way, hierarchical.

 1. Wutar Kara